simranjeetbazpur/E-CommerceRepo/README.md

-# E-Commerce Shopping Cart
+# E-Commerce Website Using PHP
-A simple E-commerce website.

-# E-Commerce-Website-Using-PHP

 ## Summary
-Hello friends, This is my first full e-commerce project.
+Hello friends, This is e-commerce website that has a shopping cart.
 This is free.
 Anybody can use.

 ## Platform Used
 ### Front-End